alvaro-osvaldo-tm/Normative-Documents/README.md

 If you want to to distribute, read on web or build as '[Sphinx](https://www.sphinx-doc.org/)' documentation the follow requirements are mandatory:

 - GNU 'Make' , most available in Linux distributions it's required to process the build workflow.
-- [Docker](https://www.docker.com/) in their Desktop or Server version , this repository was successful tested with Docker server 20.10 and should work in version below.
+- [Docker](https://www.docker.com/) in their Desktop or Server version , this repository was successful tested with Docker server 20.10 and should work in version later.
 It's mandatory to manage python's requirements , otherwise you can execute the build process directly.

-If you want to build without a Docker, GNU 'Make' and Python 3.8 or below it's mandatory, handling python requirements  is described in [Building](#building) process
+If you want to build without a Docker, then GNU 'Make', [https://www.python.org/](Python) 3.8 or later it's mandatory, handling python requirements is described in [Building](#building) process.
+For documents lint you must use [https://nodejs.org](Node.js) v20.13 LTS or later.

 ## Usage

 This repository contains textual guidelines , no automated tools are provided to follow the guidelines.

-- For a quick use VSCode or Obsidian software can be used for reading or editing content, just use your software to open the '*Documents*' directory.
+- For a quick use VSCode or Obsidian software can be used for reading or editing content, just use your software to open the '_Documents_' directory.

 - For publishing or distribution you need to build the 'Sphinx' documentation into 'Builds' directory.
 The section '[Building](#building)' describes how to build the documentation or distribute as Python package.

 ## Building